Lung Cancer Screening

 Early detection of lung cancer puts you in control of your health and greatly increases your chances of receiving effective treatment.

-Medical scans often use radiation to detect disease.
-Low-dose CT scans for lung cancer screenings use less radiation than other CT scans to thoroughly detect disease in your lungs and chest in the safest way possible.
-There are some necessary risks associated with these technologies, but the benefits of finding a life-threatening cancer typically outweigh the low risk of medically supervised, low-dose radiation exposure from a lung cancer screening.
-Our cardiothoracic imaging specialists and radiologists have undergone extensive training to ensure they use the lowest possible radiation doses while maintaining the highest image quality.
+Low-dose CT scans use less radiation than other CT scans but can effectively detect disease in your lungs and chest in the safest way possible.
+The benefits of finding a life-threatening disease typically outweigh the minimal risk of radiation exposure from a medically supervised, low-dose lung screening.
+Our cardiothoracic imaging specialists and radiologists have had extensive training to ensure they use the least amount of radiation necessary while maintaining the highest image quality.

 False Positives

-Sometimes your test results will show a finding in your lungs that may alert your doctor, and it won't be clear if it's a cancer without further testing.
+Sometimes your test results will show a finding in your lungs that may alert your doctor, and a diagnosis won't be clear without further testing.
 This means your doctor may recommend additional imaging tests or a biopsy to make a more informed diagnosis.

 Choose Duke for Your Lung Cancer Screening